Flashrex/alt-Voice/README.md

 ## Debug

-You can enable debug by settings UseDebug to true in settings.json.
+You can enable debug by setting UseDebug to true in settings.json.
 It enables serverside console commands + debug messages

 Server Console Commands: